-A Peace Ballet - A Pre-Election Extravaganza!
+The Peace Center is a proud sponsor of A Pre-Election Extravaganza!
 Inspired by current events and our study of Kurt Jooss's The Green Table.
 In collaboration with ChoreoSpace.
+Tickets: $10 Adults, $5 students.

 October 27, 2018